-Evil Toons is a 1992 live-action/animated comedy horror film written, directed and co-produced by Fred Olen Ray (Super Shark; The Unliving; The Tomb; The Alien Dead) with cinematography by veteran Gary Graver.
+Evil Toons is a 1992 live-action animated comedy horror feature film written, directed and co-produced by Fred Olen Ray (Super Shark; The Unliving; The Tomb; The Alien Dead) with cinematography by veteran Gary Graver.
 It stars David Carradine, Monique Gabrielle and Madison Stone.

-The film was intended as a knowing spoof of traditional haunted-house films – with the female characters mocking their own movies – combined with elements of The Evil Dead and the usual topless female nudity associated with director Ray’s oeuvre.
+The film was intended as a knowing spoof of traditional haunted-house films – with the female characters mocking their own movies – combined with elements of The Evil Dead and the usual naughtiness associated with director Ray’s oeuvre.

 Fred Olen Ray initially pitched the idea for this picture to legendary exploitation movie producer Roger Corman, saying he could make the film for only $250,000 dollars.
-But even Corman turned him down on the grounds that said budget was too low.
-Thus challenged, Ray made the picture for his own American Independent Productions for a mere $140,000 dollars.
+But even legendarily penny-pinching Corman turned him down on the grounds that this budget was too low.
+Thus challenged, Ray subsequently made the picture for his own American Independent Productions for a mere $140,000 dollars.

 A group of attractive young women spend the night in an old house.
 On the night of their arrival, a strange man (Carradine)arrives, delivering an old book.
 Once he is gone, the girls examine the book, where they find a sketch of a Tasmanian-devil like monster.